-It’s important your restaurant ice machine has a good amount of space between it and the wall.
+It’s important your restaurant kitchen ice machine has a good amount of space between it and the wall.
 You want to leave 8-12 inches of space on all sides of the machine (including the top of the machine and the ceiling).
 This is so heat has enough room to escape and doesn’t get trapped near the unit.

-Finally, don’t use your ice machine as a shelf.
+Finally, don’t use your industrial ice machine as a shelf.
 Keep boxes, containers, and other items off your ice maker.
 Placing items on top of an ice maker can block airflow and recirculate air back into the machine.
 In extreme cases, hot air can overheat the condenser and shut down your ice machine completely.